vitaliejicol/vitaliejicol/README.md

 # Hi there 👋, I'm Vitalie Jicol

-⚙️ Specializing in **OpenShift, Ansible, Automation, DevOps, and Cloud-Native Solutions**
+⚙️ Specializing in **OpenShift, Ansible, Automation, DevOps, Terraform and Cloud-Native Solutions**
 🌍 Passionate about helping organizations modernize infrastructure, adopt automation at scale, and accelerate cloud-native transformation.

 ---